-Neuropathy is a very common condition and there are many different causes of the nerve damage that causes it.
+Neuropathy is a very common condition and there are many different causes of nerve damage that contribute to them.
 While diabetes is the most common cause of neuropathy, there are many more causes including:

 - Autoimmune disorders, such as lupus and rheumatoid arthritis

 - Infections, such as HIV, Epstein Barr virus (EBV), and SARS-CoV-2

 - Thyroid conditions